iterative/katacoda-scenarios/basics/sharing/step3.md

    `cat .dvc/config`{{execute}}

-   So, we committed in GIT the configuration changes in the first workspace, and then pulled these changes from the other workspace.
+   So, we committed in Git the configuration changes in the first workspace, and then pulled these changes from the other workspace.
    This way we can make sure that all of our workspaces use the same remote cache.